DAUUX/usinnmodeler-api/README.md

 ## Requirements

-For development, you will only need Node.js installed in your environment.
+For development, you will need Node.js and MySQL installed in your environment.

 ## Install

+Create a database called "usinnmodeler" and import the file "usinnmodeler_bd.sql" into it.
+After that, run the commands:

     $ git clone https://github.com/DAUUX/usinnmodeler-api
     $ cd usinnmodeler-api